rvessell/ece3005/howto.md

 ### Code
 ---------------------

-<p> In engineering, it is not uncommon to include code blocks in your documents. </p>
+<p> In engineering, it is not uncommon to include code blocks in your documents.
+Clearly displaying the code can be the difference between a well received document and one that is unusable. </p>

-To include code portions inline with your text, place \` on each side of your code.
+To include code portions inline with the text, place \` on each side of the code.
 - For example, \`mkdir new_dir\` generates `mkdir new_dir`.

-To include code blocks, usually done with larger sections of code that include line breaks, start each line of the with four spaces
+To include code blocks, usually done with larger sections of code that include line breaks, start each line of the code with four spaces.
 - For example<br>

 for(int i = 0; i < num; ++i){